 The ADHD Diet: Tips and Advice

-Attention deficit hyperactivity disorder (ADHD) is a mental disorder that doctors most commonly seen in children who have trouble remembering details, concentrating, and staying organized.
+Attention deficit hyperactivity disorder (ADHD) is a mental disorder that doctors most commonly seen in children who have trouble remembering details, concentrating and staying organized.

 Dietary and Lifestyle Risks and Triggers for ADHD

 It’s important to note that ADHD is an incredibly complex disorder.
 There is currently no one-size-fits-all understanding of ADHD.
-However, as research on ADHD continues to grow and expand, scientists have identified potential causes of ADHD as well as triggers that may cause your ADHD symptoms to flare up.
+However, as research on ADHD continues to grow and expand, scientists have identified potential causes of ADHD, as well as triggers that may cause your ADHD symptoms to flare up.

 Potential causes of ADHD include:

-- Physical problems: Abnormal brain development and brain injury have been linked to the development of ADHD.
+- Physical problems: Abnormal brain development and brain injury have both been linked to the development of ADHD.

-- Lack of sleep: Poor sleep quality, or not getting enough rest, can negatively affect your comprehension skills, mental performance, and concentration.
+- Lack of sleep: Poor sleep quality, or not getting enough rest, can negatively affect your comprehension skills, mental performance and concentration.

 The latter bullet point is key if you or someone you know is journeying through life with ADHD, as dietary changes are something that every single one of us is empowered to take control of and change for the better.

-Take back your life from the difficulties of ADHD by exploring how your day-to-day nutrition can improve your mental well-being and help you in managing and controlling your ADHD symptoms.
+Take back your life from the difficulties of ADHD by exploring how your day-to-day nutrition can improve your mental wellbeing and help you in managing and controlling your ADHD symptoms.

 Because the underlying scientific principles are the same, there are no foods for a specific age range when it comes to ADHD benefits.
 However, many parents and medical professionals start to notice the pros and cons of particular foods at an early age.

-Dr. Natasha Montroy in British Columbia, Canada, says that the very first thing she does is start young boys on a whole foods diet that cuts out processed foods, dairy protein, chemical food dyes, and gluten.
+Dr. Natasha Montroy in British Columbia, Canada, says that the very first thing she does is start young boys on a whole foods diet that cuts out processed foods, dairy protein, chemical food dyes and gluten.
 "They've been found to aggravate many of these conditions," she says in an interview with Alive health magazine.

 She says that as soon as she does this, her patients often see immediate results.
-Here’s what the science has to say about the best foods to try, and the major foods and ingredients to avoid, if you have ADHD or if you’re caring for a child who has the disorder.
+Here’s what the science has to say about the best foods to try, and the major foods and ingredients to avoid, if you have ADHD or if you are caring for a child who has the disorder.

 Start by Eating a Whole Foods Diet

 According to research published in the Nature Reviews Neuroscience medical journal, the food you eat on a day-to-day basis has a direct effect on your brain, your emotions and how you think.
-That's because specific nutrients may influence brain hormones, affect your nervous system, and even have an impact on mental function.
+That's because specific nutrients may influence brain hormones, affect your nervous system and even have an impact on mental function.

 “Think about it: Your brain is always ‘on,’” notes Dr. Eva Selhub in her column for Harvard Medical School.
 “This means your brain requires a constant supply of fuel.
 That ‘fuel’ comes from the foods you eat — and what’s in that fuel makes all the difference.
 Put simply, what you eat directly affects the structure and function of your brain and, ultimately, your mood.”